hussamaa/dsverifier/matlab-validation/readme.md

 * Successful: this means that the validation is OK;
 * Failed: the validation done by MATLAB has a different result of DSVerifier.

-You can check the counterexamples saved in .MAT file too, implemented and organized as a group of structs with informations about the digital system, implementation, inputs, outputs, realization, word length, dynamical range and sample time.
+You can check the counterexamples saved in .MAT file either, it's implemented and organized as a group of structs with informations about the digital system, implementation, inputs, outputs, realization, word length, dynamical range and sample time.

 ##MATLAB Scripts: